Adam-Peel/Adam-Peel/README.md

 ## About Me
 Welcome!!
 I'm Adam 👋

-I'm an aspiring software developer undertaking a Full Stack Bootcamp with [Northcoders](https://northcoders.com)
+I'm an aspiring software developer undertaking a Full Stack Bootcamp with [Northcoders](https://northcoders.com), to retrain after a succesful period of leading National research projects for various charities.
-I especially enjoy working in a team, solving probems, and creating practical applications.

 In my spare time I can be found:
 - 🏔️ In the great outdoors